lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 defined in the default `markers` feature variable.

 `       `

+In the code chunk above, we pass the whole `params` parameter results and, internally, the first pair that return the highest F1 score are returned (using the `getParams` function above).
+It is advised to always check that these are actually good parameters and, if necessary, set them explicitly, as shown below.

+`             `

 Automatically, the output of the above classification, the organelle predictions and assignment scores, are stored in the `featureData` slot